Stansfield Hall Church of England | Methodist Church Primary School

 How accessible is the school environment?

-Please see our Accessibility Plan (available on the school website.)
+Please see our Accessibility Plan (available to download from the left)

 How will the school prepare and support my child when joining Stansfield Hall or through their transition to their next stage of education?